 A popular option for those seeking debt relief, it’s a legally binding process that’s governed through Canada’s Bankruptcy and Insolvency Act.

-With this option, there are, however, certain eligibility requirements that you need to align with to be able to file a consumer proposal in BC.
+With this option, there are, however, certain eligibility requirements that you need to align with to be able to file a consumer proposal.

 These include, but are not limited to the following: